 The Brick Industry Worldwide

-Globally brick kilns burn 375,000,000 tonnes of coal per year.
-This makes the industry the third-highest user of coal in India.
+Globally brick kilns burn 375,000,000 tonnes of coal per year, e.g. in India the industry the third-highest user of coal.

 The introduction of a fuel-efficient, cost-effective kiln technology that produces high-quality bricks is economically, socially and environmentally critical.
 HZZK technology provides a kiln that meets the needs of the brick industry in the developing world.